markteehan/file-chunk-connectors/README.md

 ## Features
 The File Chunk Source & Sink connectors include the following features:
 	•	Exactly once delivery
-	•	Multiple tasks
+	•	Single task operation (source and sink)
  	•	Throughput Statistics

 ### Exactly once delivery
 The File Chunk source and sink connector guarantee an exactly-once pipeline when they are run together - a combination of an at-least delivery guarantee for the source connector and duplicate handling by the sink connector.
 Consuming File Chunk messages from the topic using a client other than the File Chunk sink connector is not possible.

 ### Multiple tasks
-The File Chunk connectors support running multiple tasks with multiple topic partitions.
-Upload and download of chunks operates with multi-task parallelism, enabling files to be sent to the target faster than a single-threaded sender.
+The File Chunk connectors will support running multiple tasks with multiple topic partitions at a future date.
+This will enable upload and download of chunks  with multi-task parallelism, enabling files to be sent to the target faster than a single-threaded sender.
+Although some prior releases allowed multi-task operation, it has been disabled pending further tests.

 ### Throughput Statistics
-A one-line summary of throughput for each file is logged to facilitiate tuning of tasks/partitions and chunk sizing.
+A one-line summary of throughput for each file is logged to facilitiate tuning of partitions and chunk sizing.

 ```
- A_Haul_in_One.mp4: 12288 KB merged in 212 secs using 4 producer tasks.
+ A_Haul_in_One.mp4: 12288 KB merged in 212 secs.
 Bytes/sec=57,962.
 ```